 For example, you may get one mile for every dollar you charge on your travel rewards card.
 Some cards will offer multiple miles or points per dollar in certain spending categories, such as flights or restaurants.
 A card might offer three times the rewards at supermarkets.
 This means that for every dollar you spend at a supermarket, you earn three points instead of one.
 Hotel and airline cards often offer multiple points per dollar spent at their properties or on their airlines.

 Here’s a quick look at other types of rewards cards that can be used for travel purposes:

 - Airline credit cards may give more miles for flights than they do for everything else.
-And, they may only let you redeem your miles for flights.
+And, they might only let you redeem your miles for flights.

 To redeem your rewards as a statement credit, charge your travel purchases on your credit card, then contact your card issuer to redeem the points against that charge.
-There may be a time period by which you have to do this.
-To pay for travel with points or miles, go online or contact your card issuer to purchase travel using points.
+There could be a time period by which you have to do this.
+To pay for travel with points or miles, go online or contact your card issuer to purchase travel using your rewards.

 Determining the Value of Your Rewards

 To understand how much your rewards are worth, you’ll need to check the fine print on your agreement or contact the card issuer.

 You typically can calculate how many miles or points you need for a flight by multiplying the cost of your travel by the multiplier used by the card issuer.
 Suppose that multiplier is 100 for your airline credit card.
 In that case, a flight that costs $300 would cost 30,000 miles or points.